-- 1.)
-To examine fish movement in freshwater and marine environments throughout the seasons through the use of otolith element and isotope analysis and acoustic-telemetry studies. - 2.)
-To determine and identify char species in association with the timing of fish migrations up the Coppermine River using genomics, morphometric, meristic, and local knowledge. - 3.)
-To identify and examine marine fish species life-history, feeding ecology, and biodiversity within Coronation Gulf. - 6.
-Materials and Methods: Materials and methods for our research generally are consistent with the original proposal, but have evolved to respond to changes in field conditions, preliminary results, and community priorities.
+1.)
+To examine fish movement in freshwater and marine environments throughout the seasonsthrough the use of otolith element and isotope analysis and acoustic-telemetry studies.

+2.)
+To determine and identify char species in association with the timing of fish migrations up theCoppermine River using genomics, morphometric, meristic, and local knowledge.

+3.)
+To identify and examine marine fish species life-history, feeding ecology, and biodiversity withinCoronation Gulf.

+6. Materials and Methods: Materials and methods for our research generally are consistent with the original proposal, but have evolved to respond to changes in field conditions, preliminary results, and community priorities.
 One update is the installation of summer and winter moorings that are designed to monitor the upper (1-3m) and lower (benthic near bottom) areas of the water column.
 These moorings will collect oceanographic data in areas where we know char gather/exist in summer and winter months.
-Three moorings were set out this summer and will be put out again under the ice (December or January).
-The design of setting the moorings under the ice was configured by Erik Hitkolok.
-The moorings will target the freshwater layer of water just under the ice (1-3m) from river outflows into the coastal marine area and benthic bottom water conditions.

-Due to covid-19 restrictions, only one member of our science team (Rosie Smith) went to the community of Kugluktuk for the complete summer field season (2021).
-To undertake all aspects of the research, community members were hired, trained, and co-led to work with Rosie Smith.
-Eric Hitkolok had a lead role in providing programming assistance and still continues to lead aspects of work within the community for our programs.
-Rosie also trained and worked with other community members to complete programing including hiring and training individuals to collect tissues, otoliths and other information from char heads.
+T. Loewen, R. Smith, H. Swanson and S. Weinstein were present in Kugluktuk summer field season in 2022.
+R. Smith led all work on char telemetry in the field setting.
+S. Weinstein completed IQ related work and helped to support a marine science survey.
+T. Loewen and H. Swanson were present to coordinate and support the marine science survey.
+To undertake all aspects of the research, community members were hired, trained, and co-led to work.
+E. Hitkolok had a lead role in providing programming assistance and still continues to lead aspects of work within the community for our programs.
+R. Smith also trained and worked with other community members to complete programing including hiring and training individuals to collect tissues, otoliths and other information from char heads.
 This was done so the char heads could be left within the community.